JamesRandall/Vsts-GitHub-Pages-Publish/README.md

 |GitHub Personal Access Token|The personal access token you obtained earlier.
 I recommend storing this in a secure VSTS build and release variable.|
 |GitHub Email Address|The email address you want associated with the commit to the gh-pages branch|
 |Repository Name|The name of the GitHub repository that you want to publish pages to|
-|Commit Mmessage|The message you want associated with the commit - this defaults to "Automated Release $(Release.ReleaseId)"
+|Commit Message|The message you want associated with the commit - this defaults to "Automated Release $(Release.ReleaseId)"

 ## Bits and Pieces